BrianGardnerAtl/website/_drafts/compose_simple_state.md

 ---
 layout: post
 title: "Compose Simple State"
-post-excerpt: "Fill this in before posting"
+post-excerpt: "Learn how to add basic view state and how to conditionally add views in your composable functions."
 ---

 # Adding a Dash of State

 So far all of the data displayed in the Tweet view is static.
-The composable functions have parameters for the data they display but these values are hard-coded in the `TweetView` function.
+The composable functions have parameters for the data they display but these values are hard-coded in `TweetView`.
 In this post the Tweet data is collected into a model object and fed to the composable functions.

 Displaying the text data, such as the display name and twitter handle, does not require updates to those composable functions.
-Some of the action row functions need updates in order to display the counts for the various actions.
-The number of comments, retweets, and likes need to display so users can see how much interaction there is with a particular Tweet.
+Some of the action row functions need updates in order to display the interaction counts for the various actions.

 ## Create a Tweet model

 The first step is to create a model object that stores the data for a single Tweet.
-A data class is perfect for this since it is only acting as data storage.
+A data class is perfect for this since it only acts as data storage.

 ```kotlin
 data class Tweet(